directus/directus/.changeset/rare-tools-clap.md

 "@directus/api": patch
 ---

-Fixed replacing an asset by importing via URL
+Fixed replacing an asset when importing a file via URL